-Today's powered speakers even boast Bluetooth functionality (like the R-41PM), so you can play music wirelessly from most mobile devices.
+Today's powered speakers even boast Bluetooth functionality (like The Sevens), so you can play music wirelessly from most mobile devices.
 Powered speakers with Bluetooth are super easy to use, allowing you to queue your favorite playlists and podcasts in seconds.

 So, is there a big difference between powered speakers and bookshelf speakers?
 While the two speaker types look extremely similar, only the former has built-in amplification.
 Bookshelf speakers need a separate A/V receiver, but some customers will already have a receiver that they want to use, so they may prefer a passive bookshelf design.

 The 5 Best Uses for Powered Speakers

 - Bedroom Music Listening: It doesn't always make sense to install a full stereo system in your bedroom, especially if there are space constraints.
 Powered speakers with Bluetooth allow you to set up two compact speakers on a desk or bookshelf, plug ‘em in, and start enjoying music from a phone or laptop.
 It's the easiest and least obtrusive speaker solution for a tight living space.